prasannax1/starships/README.md

 ### Description

-The *Hawk* class started as a program to add a tactical harness to the MACS *Hornet* class heavy shuttle.
-Although that design was ultimately rejected, the ICP came up with a lot of improvement ideas, which they ultimately put together into a separate design.
-Thus the *Hawk* class was born.
+The *Hawk* class is basically a *Magpie* with a bigger warp core, bigger warp coils, and more weapons.
+This reduces the capacity of the *Hawk* class to something slightly less than a standard runabout, but that doesn't really matter in practice since this class of vessels is generally used for tactical missions rather than scientific.

 ### Structure